-Habitat and ecosystems
+3.6.3 Habitat and ecosystems

-Habitat in the EBS, Aleutian Islands and GOA has been mapped at a level of 5 km2 grids, and while this level is likely under sampling habitat, the data provide an idea of what is occurring on the seafloor (Figure 5).
-Figure 6, Figure 7, and Figure 8 show the percentage of area within each grid cell that has been disturbed (2003-2017) for BS, Aleutian Islands, and GOA, respectively.
-Figure 5 shows a high occurrence of mud and sand and lesser amounts of gravel, cobble, and boulders.
+Habitat in the EBS, AI and GOA has been mapped at a scale of 5 km grids, and while this level is likely under sampling habitat, the data provide an estimated probability of occurrence of predominant habitat types on the seafloor (Figure 27).
+Figure 27, Figure 28, and Figure 29 show the percentage of area within each grid cell that has been disturbed (2003-2017) for BS, AI, and GOA, respectively.
+Figure 26 shows a high occurrence of mud and sand and lesser amounts of gravel, cobble, and boulders.

-Figure 5.
+Figure 26.
 Habitat maps showing the probability of occurrence of the predominant habitat types in the BSAI and GOA.
 Source: NOAA

-Figure 6.
+Figure 27.
 Percentage of area disturbed, 2003-2017, by bottom trawl gear in the BS.
 Effects are cumulative and consider impact on and recovery of relevant features.
 Source: NOAA

-Figure 7.
+Figure 28.
 Percentage of area disturbed, 2003-2017, by bottom trawl gear in the AI.
 Effects are cumulative and consider impact on and recovery of relevant features.
 Source: NOAA

-Figure 8.
+Figure 29.
 Percentage of area disturbed, 2003-2017, by bottom trawl gear in the GOA.
 Effects are cumulative and consider impact on and recovery of relevant features.
 Source: NOAA

-During the NPFMC February 2023 meeting, the Council reviewed the summary report of a 5-year review of essential fish habitat (EFH) components of the Council's FMPs and initiated an analysis at this meeting to update the Council's BSAI Groundfish, GOA Groundfish, BSAI King and Tanner Crab, Salmon, and Arctic FMPs' descriptions and maps of Essential Fish Habitat (EFH).
+During the NPFMC February 2023 meeting, The Council reviewed the summary report of a 5-year review of essential fish habitat (EFH) components of the Council's FMPs and initiated an analysis at this meeting to update the Council's BSAI Groundfish, GOA Groundfish, BSAI King and Tanner Crab, Salmon, and Arctic FMPs' descriptions and maps of Essential Fish Habitat (EFH).
 The Council elected not to initiate additional habitat-specific processes at this time (NPFMC 2023).

 The Council adopts mitigation measures directed at the adverse impacts of fishing on groundfish EFH.
-The process of designating EFH and, within EFH, Habitat Areas of Particular Concern (HAPC), is an appropriate mechanism allowing the establishment of "outcome indicators" consistent with achieving management objectives for avoiding, minimizing or mitigating impacts on essential habitats and those highly vulnerable to damage by fishing gear.
-The principle management measure among these are closed areas to protect sensitive habitats (.
+The process of designating EFH and, within EFH, HAPCs, is an appropriate mechanism allowing the establishment of "outcome indicators" consistent with achieving management objectives for avoiding, minimizing or mitigating impacts on essential habitats and those highly vulnerable to damage by fishing gear.
+The principal management measure among these are closed areas to protect sensitive habitats (Figure 29).

-Figure 9.
+Figure 30.
 Area closures within the BSAI and GOA.
 Source: NOAA Fisheries.

-The BSAI and GOA groundfish fishery management policies shared by the Alaska Regional Office (AKRO) and the Council have incorporated ecosystem considerations into a broad ecosystem view of the fisheries.
-Groundfish FMPs are based on ecosystem principles reflected in policy Goals and Objectives.
-These policy Goals and Objectives were unchanged from 1981 through 2004.
+The BSAI and GOA groundfish fishery management policies shared by the AK Regional Office (AKRO) and the Council have incorporated ecosystem considerations into a broad ecosystem view of the fisheries.
+Groundfish FMPs are based on ecosystem principles reflected in policy goals and objectives.
+These policy goals and objectives were unchanged from 1981 through 2004.
 In 2005, through the 2004 Alaska Groundfish Programmatic Supplemental Environmental Impact Statement (Alaska Groundfish PSEIS) (NMFS 2004), the management approach and objectives for BSAI and GOA groundfish fisheries were updated.
 This update included measures to accelerate a precautionary, adaptive management approach through community or rights-based management, ecosystem-based management principles that protect managed species from overfishing, and as appropriate and practicable, increase habitat protection and bycatch constraints.
 The AKRO and the Council use the management objectives in the 2004 Alaska Groundfish PSEIS as guideposts when considering groundfish FMP amendments.
 Forty-five management objectives are organized in nine categories: prevent overfishing, promote sustainable fisheries and communities; preserve the food web; manage incidental catch and reduce bycatch and waste; avoid impacts to seabirds and marine mammals; reduce and avoid impacts to habitat; promote equitable and efficient use of fishery resources; increase Alaska Native consultation; and improve data quality, monitoring and enforcement.
 Fishery policy decisions and annual catch limits are informed by the best scientific information available and management is continually adjusted to account for emerging information.